monch1962/gcf-text-readability/README.md

 # gcf-text-readability
 Google Cloud Function to check text readability

+## To test locally

+`$ pip install functions-framework`
+`$ functions-framework --target=evaluate_text`

+Then send requests to localhost:8080

 ## To deploy

 `$ ./gcf-deploy.sh`

 ## To use

-Send it a http POST with a text payload such as
+Send it a http POST with a JSON payload such as
 ```
+{
-This is the text I would like you to check for me
+    "text": "This is the text I would like you to check for me"
+}
 ```

 and you should get a response back that looks something like
 ```
 {
     "corrected_text": "This is the text I would like you to check for me",
-    "errors_found": [],
-    "original_text": "This is the text I would like you to check for me",
-    "readability": 1.0
 }
 ```

+and readability and errors_found should be in the response headers.

 The `readability` number in the response corresponds to years of education, so a '9.0' would indicate year 9 of education.

 ### Spelling mistake correction